Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 How do I know Malwarebytes VPN is working?

 The connection status is displayed under the app's ON/OFF toggle.
-If you still can’t tell if Malwarebytes VPN is working, do a quick IP address test.
+If you still can’t tell if Malwarebytes Privacy VPN is working, do a quick IP address test.

 1. Make sure your VPN is disconnected and go to a privacy-oriented search engine, like DuckDuckGo.
 Type and enter, "What is my IP address?"
 Write down what IP address comes up.